NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

 1. To update multiple packages to their newest versions, select  them in the list and select the **Update** button above the list.
 1. You can also update an individual package from the **Installed** tab.
 In this case, the details for the package include a version selector (subject to the **Include prerelease** option) and an **Update** button.

-## Managing packages for the solution
+## Manage packages for the solution

 Managing packages for a solution is a convenient means to work with multiple projects simultaneously.